SenseiMojo/SV08/README.md

 ## Filament
 - [ ] 061: path requires disassembling PTFE tube when filmament runs out (distance from sensor to toolhead is long so loading a follower is not reasonable).
 - [ ] 062: doesn't seem to flow through the nozzle consistently.
+- [ ] 063: can get tangled in spool holder ruining a print.
 ## Camera
 - [ ] 071: is mounted at a shallow angle not giving optimal view of the plate from its location.